dentarg/auth0-blog/_posts/2017-09-18-why-your-iam-definition-of-user-could-be-costing-you-millions.markdown

 If you need secure login, enterprise connections, and multifactor authentication, but the level of activity among your user base is unevenly distributed or highly variable, we believe you should pay a different amount than a product where 50% of all users are active on a monthly basis.

-Not just because it can be a cost savings for you, but because it means that you're paying for the services you're receiving, and no more—not subsidizing all of the social apps and networks of the world.
+Not just because it can be a cost savings for you, but because it means that you're paying for the services you're receiving, and no more, not subsidizing all of the social apps and networks of the world.